 One thing to keep in mind as you think about remediating an area is the following.
 Vacuuming and using wet or dry sprays of biocides and letting them set is not an effecting manner to clean a surface for a person who is sensitive to molds and other toxins in a water-damaged building.
 We are not just talking about killing mold.
 We need to remove all mold, spores, mycotoxins, biotoxins, inflammagens and volatile organic compounds that are resting on surfaces.
-This means it involves actual wiping of all wipable areas with something that will not just kill but will pick up these tiny particles such as a quaternary ammonium product or hydrogen peroxide.
+This means it involves actual wiping of all wipable areas with something that will not just kill but will pick up these tiny particles such as a 95% alcohol or hydrogen peroxide.

 List of Cleaning Agents Used On Stains